haileliya/election_analysis/README.md

 Overview of Election Audit: Explain the purpose of this election audit analysis.

 The purpose of this audit analysis was to evauate the outcomes of the election in three counties in Colorodo.
+We used python to conduct an analysis on data stored in a csv file.
+We used different techniques such as for loops, if-statements, append(), and not-in mememberships.

 Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.